danielrosehill/Claude-Code-MCP-List/README.md

 **Last Updated:** 2025-10-28

 > This is not a definitive list of all available MCP servers.
 The ecosystem is rapidly evolving, and new servers are constantly being developed.
+Many additional MCP servers can be connected to Claude Code through distribution platforms like Smithery and integration tools like Zapier, which allow one MCP to connect to many services.

 ## Table of Contents